-Burlap is a craft material that perfectly compliments farmhouse home decor.
-Use this burlap bubble wreath tutorial to create your own farmhouse wreath.
+Burlap fabric perfectly complements farmhouse home decor.
+Use this DIY burlap wreath tutorial to create your own burlap bubble wreath.

-Yesterday I kinda hinted that I’m ready to decorate for fall, and I’ve definitely talked about being ready for the cooler weather.
-Well I jumped the gun last night and despite the outside temperature being around 90 degrees I lit my pumpkin spice candle, turned on Harry Potter and made a fall wreath for our front door.
+Despite the outside temperature being around 90 degrees, I lit my pumpkin spice candle, turned on Harry Potter, and made a fall wreath for our front door.

 I bought about 2 yards of burlap at Hobby Lobby for $4 on Monday, along with a foam wreath form and a pack of sewing pins.